 RWA's investment policy authorizes investments in the local government investment pool administered by the State of California (LAIF).
 RWA is a voluntary participant in LAIF that is regulated by the California Government Code under oversight by the Local Investment Advisory Board, which consists of five members as designated by state statute.
 The fair value of RWA's investment in this pool is reported in the accompanying financial statements at amounts based upon the RWA's pro-rata share of the fair value provided by LAIF for the entire LAIF portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by LAIF, which are recorded on an amortized cost basis.
-The total fair value of all public agencies invested in the LAIF at June 30, 2022 was \$35,761,173,309.
-The LAIF balance is a part of the California Pooled Money Investment Account (PMIA) and includes the Surplus Money Investment Fund and the General Fund.
-The total fair value of all public agencies invested in PMIA at June 30, 2022 was \$231,867,874,452.
+The total fair value of all public agencies invested in PMIA at June 30, 2023 and 2022 was \$177,045,532,802 and \$231,867,874,452, respectively.
 For information on the types of investments made by LAIF, refer to the State of California Treasurer's separately issued investment reports.
 Copies of these investment reports may be obtained by calling (916) 653-3001, by writing to LAIF, 915 Capitol Mall, Room 106, Sacramento, CA 95814, or by logging on to the treasurer's website at www.treasurer.ca.gov/pmia-laif/reports/monthly.asp.